 Harvest Mice Environment

-Like any rodent your tank must be placed out of the way of direct sunlight, but it should also be noted that harvest mice are quite sensitive to aerosols, fly-sprays and air-fresheners and potentially smoking.
+Like any rodent your tank must be placed out of the way of direct sunlight, but it should also be noted that harvest mice are quite sensitive to aerosols, fly sprays, air fresheners and potentially smoking.

 Harvest mice can construct their own nests providing you supply them with enough materials of grass and corn stalks but it is also a good idea to have ready made nests.
 You can also hang flowerpots, hayracks or even hollow out a tennis ball.
 A small solid-based wheel such as a silent spinner can be added, to help burn off some of their manic energy.

 Although harvest mice are very messy in their food and water, making frequent changes needed, they do not tend to smell as much as most rodents.
-They generally need cleaning every few months, more than this could cause needless stress to your animals.
+Harvest mice as pets generally need cleaning every few months, more than this could cause needless stress to your animals.